123noob1/gwu-bootcamp-proj-3/README.md

 ![Alt text](screenshots/home-view.png)

 ## Project Goals:
 The goal of the present project is to generate a website that allows for the comparison of coffee shop chains in New York City.
-Specifically, we aim to examine the price point and ratings of 5 coffee shop chains located around NYC and aim to discover how they differ from corporate giant Starbucks and/or Dunkin' Donuts on those metrics.
+Specifically, we aim to examine the price point and ratings of 4 coffee shop chains located around NYC and aim to discover how they differ from corporate giant Starbucks, Dunkin' Donuts, and Tim Hortons on those metrics.

 Our specific data questions include:
-1. Is there a connection between price point and ratings of the 5 largest coffee shop chains in New York City?
+1. Is there a connection between price point and ratings of the 7 largest coffee shop chains in New York City?
-2. How do the other larger chains compare to Starbucks and/or Dunkin' Donuts in terms of rating and price point?
+2. How do the other larger chains compare to Starbucks, Dunkin' Donuts, and Tim Hortons in terms of rating and price point?

 ### Running The App:
 1) Using <code>Git Bash</code> or any other terminal navigate to where the repo is cloned.
 Once inside the repo main folder, type <code>python main.py</code> to start the app.